 "Not you!
 Only him," the guard said, nodding towards the Autobot leader.
 "Come on, let's go."

-"Sentinel wants a word with you," the guard informed him impatiently.
+The guard signaled to his team to prepare to remove the Prime from the room, by force if necessary.
+"Sentinel wants a word with you," he informed the Autobot leader impatiently.
 "So you can either come with us willingly, or we can haul your sorry chassis out of here in restraints.
 It's your choice."

 "Mind if I ask you something first?"